View Sportsbooks, Odds and Promotions available in your state.

 Knee Injuries

-Torn ACLs and other knee ligaments are more common in other sports, but the injury still strikes a handful of players each season, with an average recovery time of nine to 10 months Kawhi Leonard and Derrick Rose have both suffered ACL injuries.
+A knee fracture can keep a player out for several months and could be season-ending.
+Torn ACLs and other knee ligaments are more common in other sports, but the injury still strikes a handful of players each season.

-Foot & Ankle Injuries
+Foot and Ankle Injuries

+Landing after jumping to shoot or rebound can cause ankle injuries, which are among the most commonly occurring problems in the NBA.
 With the amount of time spent jumping and running, wear and tear on a player’s feet can also lead to foot injury.

-Hand & Arm Injuries
+Hand and Arm Injuries

 Hands and arms don’t take the same beating as legs in the NBA, but they can still suffer plenty of trauma.
 Fingers can get dislocated or hyperextended from trying to grab rebounds and wrists can be sprained bracing from a fall.

 Less common but more severe is a torn ligament in the thumb or other fingers.
 The time missed for this injury is usually over two months and almost always requires surgery.
-Joel Embiid (who has also sampled several of the items on the injury menu) and Zach LaVine have battled this injury.

 Falls are also a cause for elbow fractures, which is the most common elbow injury in the league, but relatively rare compared to other injuries.
-Gary Payton II missed a month with a fracture.

 Other Injuries